Social Welfare Research

 Does it benefit the wealthy?
 No.

 What is the cost?
 This benefit is not a direct outlay, but rather an estimated cost to the US government of forgone revenue.
-The US Treasury estimates that this benefit cost $242 billion in 2019.
+The US Treasury estimated that this benefit cost $325 billion in 2023.

-The government subsidizes the savings of employed Americans by allowing the deductibility of employer and employee contributions to defined benefit ($77 billion) and defined contribution ($80.4 billion) retirement plans, IRAs ($21 billion), and self-employed savings programs ($30 billion).
-Such contributions are also tax free to the employee.
+The US government subsidizes the savings of employed Americans through tax expenditures.
+Based on the most recent data available as of September 2025, the estimated savings tax expenditure for 2025 is approximately $250 billion.
+This includes the deductibility of employer and employee contributions to defined benefit plans ($85 billion), defined contribution plans such as 401(k)s ($60 billion), IRAs ($55 billion), and self-employed savings programs ($30 billion).
+Such contributions are also tax-free to the employee.

 What is the cost?
 Like the mortgage deduction, the annual cost to the US of this policy is not measured as a direct expenditure, but rather is an estimated amount of forgone tax revenue.